ALXS-GitHub/CPP-Utils/README.md

 ## Installation

+You can either clone the repository or download the latest release here : [LATEST RELEASE](https://github.com/ALXS-GitHub/CPP-Utils/releases/latest)

-Download the repository and include the main header file `utils.hpp` in your project.
+Then include the main header file `utils.hpp` in your project.

 ## Usage